-Roller Shutters Costs - Installed roller shutters in Australia generally range from $950 to $1850 depending on shutter size, type of material, scaffolding requirements, type of motor, durability of the product and accessories included.
+Price of Roller Shutters - Installed roller shutters in Australia generally range from $1000 to $1900 depending on quality of materials and the supplier.
+The price also depends on the size, property type (single storey, double storey, balcony, apartments etc.), control device (wall switches, remote controls, phone app control etc).
 Asking for a "standard" price is challenging because there are no standard windows.

 What the rest of this page is about will be what makes up the cost.
 Why do roller shutters cost so much?
 What can you do to minimise the cost of shutters and how do you not get overcharged in an industry with very limited regulation?
 Affordable window shutters can be yours.

 Why Do Companies Charge Such Drastically Different Prices?